Chiesa e Convento di San Pietro all’Orto

 You don’t have to buy a ticket for the museum to admire St Olmo’s Church.
 It is often closed though.
-But if you are lucky enough to visit when it’s open, you’ll be pleasantly surprised.

 The church is far more beautiful on the inside than on the outside and bears the remains of some striking 14th century Sienese frescoes.

 Next to the church is a small arch that leads into the cloisters of St Augustine’s Church.
-This beautiful little inner courtyard often hosts art exhibitions.
+This beautiful little courtyard often hosts art exhibitions.

 The top level of the buildings is adorned with thin, tall Gothic windows, while the bottom floor is surrounded by a covered terrace, held up by thin columns.